jaydenlin/node-async-require-loader/README.md

 ```

 > You may wondering what '.ajs' file is.
-The file contents of the `.ajs` file is just a single line of url.
+The file contents of the `.ajs` file is a node moudle providing a remote url.
 The remote url that provides contents(node moudle).
 The `.ajs` extention is only for the loader to recognize the file.

 ### Example for Basic Usage

 ##### Step 1.
 Provide an .ajs file

-The file contents of the `.ajs` file is just a single line of url.
+The file contents of the `.ajs` file is a node moudle providing a remote url.
 Write down the remote url that provides contents(node moudle).
 The following is the exmaple of .ajs file.